rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   I live with my parents and my younger sister.
 Sharing the flat with them makes daily life more lively and supportive.
 For instance, my parents often guide me when I feel stressed with my studies, and my sister adds a cheerful atmosphere to the house.

 - **What is your favourite room?**
-  My favourite room is the living room, as it's where I relax after a long day and spend time with family watching TV.
-It's decorated with cozy furniture and family photos, making it feel warm and inviting.
+  My favourite room is definitely my bedroom.
+It’s the place where I can relax, recharge, and focus on my studies without too many distractions.
+At the same time, it’s also my personal space where I can listen to music, read, or just unwind.
+I think I like it most because it reflects my personality and gives me a balance between work and relaxation.

 - **What would you change about your home?**
   I'd like to add more natural light by installing larger windows, since the current ones make some areas feel a bit dark.
 Overall, though, I'm satisfied with the space.